smartgic/ansible-role-mycroft/README.md

 # Confirmation about Mycroft AI Core uninstall
 mycroft_uninstall: no

+# Use VLC backend for audio service
+mycroft_vlc_backend: yes

 # Install some extra skills from Git repositories, there is no limit
 # An empty variable will not install any extra skills.
 mycroft_extra_skills: